-In this program participants will learn to shift the transitional piece to the forefront while moving the financial picture to the back.
-Clients will understand how to map out plans and make decisions about the mental, emotional, physical and social aspects of their exit strategy.
-Clients will be able to look objectively at “life after work” in order to redesign their purpose, roles, schedules and degree of busyness.
+In this program participants shift the transitional piece to the forefront while moving the financial picture to the back.
+Clients learn to focus on the mental, emotional, physical and social aspects of their exit strategy in order to map out plans and make decisions.
+Clients can look objectively at “life after work” in order to redesign their purpose, roles, schedules and degree of busyness.

-Transitional coaching is about regular and consistent conversations to create the plan and prepare for the “how to” of change.
-Our coaching includes regular (weekly or bi-weekly) meetings during three month increments.
-In these sessions, clients are challenged with questions about the mental, emotional, physical and social ideals they want as they transition through change.
-They will be supported as they explore options and create solutions for how they want the future to look.
+Transitional coaching is about regular and consistent conversations to create the plan and prepare for the “how” in change.
+Our coaching includes regular (weekly or bi-weekly) meetings.
+In these sessions, clients are challenged with questions about the mental, emotional, physical and social ideals they want to create so they can transition through change.
+They are supported as they explore options and create solutions for the future.

 We work with clients to help them define what they want their change, transition and everyday lives to look like in the future.
 Because anything is possible and everything is an option, there is a lot of work to be done in narrowing down all the options to create a plan with defined steps.
 Together coaches and clients create a great team that reduces the stress of change, achieves comfort and confidence as well as improves predictability.